Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

 The first thing you want to do is eliminate any sort of complaints your dog may have during the night that may confuse you if he is whining.

-You don’t want your dog to wake up 5 minutes after you’ve put him to sleep for a potty break, so you want to take him out just before bedtime for poop and pee break.
+You don’t want your dog to wake up 5 minutes after you’ve put him to sleep for a potty break, so you want to take him out just before bedtime for potty break.

 You also want to stop watering the puppy around two hours before his bedtime to minimize potty breaks during the night.